 A bonus code is a code that you need to type in a special box to activate the offer.
 You need this to make it work.
 In some casinos, coupon codes are not needed.
 Most casinos use bonus codes because the promotion is only active for a limited time.
-It makes the system understand what promotion a customer wants to join, and the codes will stop working at a given date.
+It makes the system understand what promotion a customer wants to join, and the codes will stop working on a given date.

 You can only earn loyalty points if you are a VIP.
 Some casinos make it automatic that you are a VIP, while some require that you deposit a specific amount.
 You earn loyalty points based on the amount of money you wagered.

 You can find exclusive offers only if you are a VIP.
 The casino itself is going to send the email to VIP members, and these emails contain codes and promotions for the VIPs.